-As at June 30, 2021, there are no financial instruments carried at fair value and consequently, no financial instruments categorized into Levels 1, 2 or 3 or transfers between levels for the year then ended.
+As at June 30, 2022, there are no financial instruments carried at fair value and consequently, no financial instruments categorized into Levels 1, 2 or 3 or transfers between levels for the year then ended.
+The carrying values of mortgage receivable approximate their fair value due to the short-term nature of these instruments and all are categorized as Level 3 instruments.

-11. Financial instruments
+10. Financial instruments

-The Company's financial instruments consist of cash, accounts receivable, accrued interest receivable, mortgage receivable, bank indebtedness, accounts payable and dividends payable.
+The Company's financial instruments consist of accounts receivable, accrued interest receivable, mortgage receivable, bank indebtedness, accounts payable and dividends payable.
 The Company is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The following analysis provides information about the Company's risk exposure and concentration as of June 30, 2021.
+The following analysis provides information about the Company's risk exposure and concentration as of June 30, 2022.